valentinpuente/CTXSimul/HOWTO.md

 In principle, the input data set can be any audio set.
 Just adjust the configuration inside the Python launcher.

-# Using Github codespaces from ttps://github.com/puentev/ctxsimul
+# Using Github Codespaces from ttps://github.com/puentev/ctxsimul

-Alternatively the repository is preconfigured with a devcontainer already configured.
+Alternatively, the repository comes with a pre-configured devcontainer.
-Just launch a codespace and it should work.
+Just start a codespace and it should work.